belgif/rest-guide/README.md

 See the [wiki](https://github.com/belgif/rest-guide/wiki) for more information on the organization of the REST design working group and its meeting reports .

 Reusable OpenAPI 2.0 and 3.0 data types are maintained in the [belgif openapi-* GitHub repositories](https://github.com/belgif?q=openapi&type=&language=), organized per domain.
 Types in beta status are in the source code, but not part of the released artifacts.
+Apache Maven users can also [download them from Maven Central](https://search.maven.org/search?q=g:io.github.belgif.openapi).

 | domain | link |
 |--------|------|